jaceksan/malloy_maql/README.md

 [Here](https://github.com/looker-open-source/malloy#try-the-malloy-vscode-extension) you can find how to download and use Malloy vscode plugin and sample models.
 I decided to use the FAA data model, which includes data (PARQUET files) as well.

-For instance, open e.g. [2_flights.malloy](malloy/2_flights.malloy) in vscode and click on "Run" inside the source code (before each "query" section).
+For instance, open [2_flights.malloy](malloy/2_flights.malloy) in vscode and click on "Run" inside the source code (before each "query" section).
 Malloy generates SQL query and executes it using [DuckDB](https://duckdb.org/docs/) database against the PARQUET files.
 The result is displayed in the right panel.
 You can also switch view to JSON or SQL.